C&E SOC/AGROECOL/AGRONOMY/ENTOM/ENVIR ST 103 — Agroecology: An Introduction to the Ecology of Food and Agriculture

 Basic principles and definitions of sociology.
 Readings and discussion of the perspectives of sociology, the individual and society, groups and social process, stratification, organizations and power, demography, and social change.

 C&E SOC/SOC 222 — Food, Culture, and Society

-Social and cultural dimensions of the production, preparation, and consumption of food.
+Social and cultural dimensions of food production and consumption.
 Uses historical and cross-cultural analytical frameworks.
-Treats a wide variety of topics including pre-capitalist food systems, hunger, vegetarianism, sustainable agriculture, food and gender, genetic engineering.
+Treats a wide variety of topics including indigenous, racial, and ethnic foodways, industrialized food systems, sustainable agriculture, movements for food justice.

 Agricultural practices and social history from prehistoric times to the present.
 Topics include origins of agriculture, feudalism, agriculture in the Industrial Revolution, farming in America, and the consequences of the Green Revolution.

-Students are introduced to a wide range of work on technology, the social forces shaping its development, and social impacts of its adoption.
-Students are encouraged to examine their assumptions about technology and its relationship to society.
+Covers technology, the social forces shaping its development, and social impacts of its adoption.
+Examine one's assumptions about technology and its relationship to society.

 Introduces the concerns and principles of sociology through examination of human interaction with the natural environment.
 Places environmental issues such as resource depletion, population growth, food production, environmental regulation, and sustainability in national and global perspectives.